Beaver Valley Foot Clinic

 Best Running Socks

 Cushioning is a key part of what shoes do during a workout, and good athletic socks can help.
 Especially if you’re a runner, the best running socks have a thicker, shock absorbing bottom.
-While you’ll probably want to wear lighter socks during competition, thicker varieties provide much more shock absorption.
+While you’ll probably want to wear lighter socks during competition, thicker varieties of the best running socks provide much more shock absorption.
 When combined with proper footwear this plays a role in preventing overuse injuries such as stress fractures.

 Buying new socks?
 Put down the cotton.